Fed Powell vs The Senate || Markets Crash!

 From a broader perspective, inflation has moderated somewhat since the middle of last year, but remains well above the Fomc's longer run objective of two percent.
 The 12-month change in total Pce inflation has slowed from its peak of seven percent in June to 5.4 percent in January as Energy prices have declined and supply chain bottlenecks have eased over the past 12 months.
 Core Pce inflation, which excludes the volatile food and energy prices was 4.7 percent as supply chain bottlenecks of ease and Tighter policy as restrained demand inflation in the Core Goods sector Has Fallen.
 And while Housing Services inflation remains too high, the flattening out in rents evident in recently signed leases points to a deceleration in this component of inflation over the year ahead.

+That said, there's little sign of disinflation thus far in the category of Core Services excluding housing, a category that accounts for more than half of core consumer expenditures.
+To restore price stability, we'll need to see lower inflation in this sector, and there will very likely be some softening in the labor market conditions.
+Although nominal wage gains have slowed somewhat in recent recent months, they remain above what is consistent with two percent inflation and current trends in productivity.
+Strong wage growth is good for workers, but only if it's not eroded by inflation Turning to growth, the US economy has slowed significantly last year, with real GDP rising at a below Trend pace of 0.9 percent.
 Although consumer spending appears to be expanding at a solid Pace this quarter, other recent indicators point to subdued growth of suspending of spending and production activity in the housing sector continues to weaken, largely reflecting higher mortgage rates, higher interest rates, and slower output growth also appear to be weighing on business fixed investment.
 Despite the slowdown in growth, the labor market remains extremely tight.
 The unemployment rate was 3.4 percent in January its lowest level since 1969. job gains remained very strong in January While the supply of labor has continued to lag as of the end of December, there were 1.9 job openings for each unemployed individual close to the all-time Peak recorded last March While Unemployment Insurance claimed claims have remained near historical lows, turning to monetary policy with inflation well above our longer run goal of two percent and with labor market remaining extremely tight, the Fomc has continued to tighten the stance of monetary policy.

 raising interest rates by four and a half percentage points over the past year. we continue to anticipate that ongoing increases in the target range for the Federal funds rate will be appropriate in order to attain a stance of monetary policy that is sufficiently restrictive to return inflation to two percent over time.
 In addition, We are continuing the process of significantly reducing the size of our balance sheet.
 We are seeing the effects of our policy actions on demand in the most interest-sensitive sex or sectors of the economy.